 A coastal city with great surf that’s 2 hours from ski fields in the Southern Alps.

-Banks Peninsula offers an easy excursion from Christchurch of to the many villages in the Akaroa Harbour.
-A vast net of walking tracks offer routes to suit any inclination.
+The Banks Peninsula offers an easy excursion from Christchurch to the many villages in the Akaroa Harbour.
+A vast net of walking tracks offers routes to suit any inclination.

 The team at Syft make the most of Christchurch’s beautiful location.
-Every weekend staff are planning missions where everyone is welcome to come.
-We have a crew of amateur (in some cases extremely amateur) surfers who go out regularly in the summer, venturing out early in the morning to secluded bays around Banks Peninsula.
-During the winter the crew bundles up and heads off to the ski fields regularly – Mt Hutt or Mt Cheeseman are favourites.
+Every weekend staff is planning missions where everyone is welcome to come.
+We have a crew of amateur (in some cases extremely amateur) surfers who go out regularly in the summer, venturing out early in the morning to secluded bays around the Banks Peninsula.
+During the winter the crew bundles up and heads off to the ski fields regularly – Mt Hutt or Mt Cheeseman are favorites.

 Although Annex Pantry is making waves, Dimitri’s is still king of the lunch spots.

 Restaurants and eateries of Christchurch are world class; offering freshly caught seafood, local grass-fed steak, and beautiful New Zealand Lamb.